Chorus sets the stage for the actions that are to take place between England and France.

 Act 3, Scene 7 Setting: The French camp near Agincourt

 The Dauphin and the lords comically discuss matters such as their armor and horses to kill the time until morning.
 After the impatient Dauphin departs, some of the other lords do not think he possesses as much valor as some may think.
-A messenger enters a gives word that the English army is close at hand.
+A messenger enters and gives word that the English army is close at hand.
 The lords think it is foolish for the English not to retreat when they are clearly outnumbered and in bad shape.
 They prepare to do battle against Henry's army the following morning.

 Act 4, Chorus

 Chorus describes the scene at the English camp during the night and how Henry will walk through it, treating all his men as equals.